groovysquirrel/live-2025-workshop/README.md

 ![Demo App](screenshot.png)

-We use React.js, AWS Lambda, API Gateway, DynamoDB, and Cognito.
+We use React.js, AWS Lambda, API Gateway, and DynamoDB.
 This repo is a full-stack serverless app built with SST.

 - The `infra/` directory defines our AWS infrastructure.
 - The `packages/functions` directory contains the Lambda functions that power the CRUD API.
 - The `packages/frontend` directory contains the React app.

 It's a single-page React app powered by a serverless CRUD API.
-We also cover how add user authentication, handle file uploads, and process credit card payments with Stripe.
+The app allows anyone to create, read, update, and delete notes without requiring authentication.

 ### Prerequisites